 Groningen: a three-hour drive from Hamburg.
-An hour and a half from Amsterdam.
+Two hours from Amsterdam.
 An hour’s flight from London and Munich.

-In the city centre, you can park your car for a maximum of thirty minutes for a quick errand.
+In the city centre, you can park your car for up to thirty to sixty minutes for a quick errand.
 Follow the P route if you wish to park your car in one of the city centre’s underground car parks where you can park for a longer period of time.

 You can park your car near the centre and take the bus from there.
 P+R buses shuttle between the centre and the car parks.
 Parking is free and a return ticket for a maximum of 5 persons from the P+R area to the city centre and back is €6.00.